EliasDeHondt/IntegrationProject2-ISB/Documentation/Manual.md

 kubectl get services # Get all services

+kubectl get pods -n jellyfin # Get all pods in a namespace

 kubectl get services --all-namespaces -o wide # Get all services in all namespaces with more information

 kubectl get pvc # Get all persistent volume claims